spartan4cs/kaggle-google-gen-ai-notes/Day2/Notes.md

 ### 3. **RAG (Retrieval-Augmented Generation)**

 - **Purpose**: Mitigate the limitations of LLMs by retrieving relevant information dynamically.
+Keepignn thhe model updated with relavant information, so when we query it will give latest information rather than stale information.
 - **Process**:
   1. **Embedding & Indexing**:
      - Convert documents and queries into embeddings.